Self-profiling IntelliJ IDEA

 Unfortunately, I couldn’t find a simple and reliable fix for this issue.
 One potential strategy would be to exclude dependencies from the search scope.
 This looks viable at first glance, but there’s a possibility that dependencies might contain tests.
 This doesn’t happen too often, but still, this approach would break the feature for such dependencies.

-An alternative approach is to introduce a *.java file mask, which would filter out compiled classes.
+An alternative approach is to introduce the *.java file mask, which would filter out compiled classes.
 While working well with Java, it becomes problematic for tests written in other languages, such as Kotlin.
 Even if we add all the possible languages, this feature will just silently fail for newly supported ones, resulting in added overhead for maintenance and debugging.

 Regardless of the approach, the fix warrants a post of its own, so we are not implementing it right now.
 What we did, however, is discover the root cause of a slowdown, which is exactly why one would use a profiler.